helloravisha/rate-limiter/README.md

 ## Project Requirement

-write a rate limiting  microservice that throttles a given API with the given configuration
+Write a rate limiting  microservice that throttles a given API with the given configuration